abstractitptyltd/abstractit-puppet/README.md

 This module is very opinionated.
 It makes a few assumptions on how to manage a puppet master and it's agents.
 These opinions are what I consider the best way to do things based on my experiences using puppet.
-Those opinions have also been heavily influnced by the likes of Gary Larizza, Zack Smith, Craig Dunn and Adrien Thebo.
+Those opinions have also been heavily influenced by the likes of Gary Larizza, Zack Smith, Craig Dunn and Adrien Thebo.

 If you would like this module to behave differently I am happy to accept pull requests.
-Please maintain backwards compatability wherever prudent.
+Please maintain backwards compatibility wherever prudent.

 Right now that that's out of the way here's how it works.
 Out of the box it manages the pupetlabs repo, the puppet agent, the versions installed and it's environment.